NaviServer Programmable Web Server

 }

-The option -exception_callback can be used to generate custom error pages on failures.
-Default implementation: ::revproxy::exception
+A callback to handle proxy errors, can be used to generate custom error pages on failures.
+Default: ::revproxy::exception

 nsf::proc ::revproxy::exception {